anhpnd12/AB-Testing-Email-Subject-Line-Analysis/README.md

 ## 2.2 Examining the differences between those consumers who received the promotional email and made a purchase versus those consumers who received the email and did not make a purchase

-### looking at differences between between those who made a purchase and those who did not
+* Looking at differences between between those who made a purchase and those who did not
-### testing proportion of purchase versus not purchase by promocode
+* Testing proportion of purchase versus not purchase by promocode
+### Run independent t-tests
 #### IV = Type of promo, DV = Purchase with promo